 - Prepare enchilada sauce – In a bowl, beat the cream cheese, add sour cream, enchilada sauce, 1/4 tsp salt, pepper, garlic, paprika, green chilis, and beat until combined.

-- Prepare the filling – Divide this sauce into two bowls, about ⅔ of the sauce mixture in bowl one and ⅓ of the mixture into a second bowl.
+- Prepare the filling – Divide this enchilada sauce mixture into two bowls, about ⅔ of the sauce mixture in bowl one and ⅓ of the mixture into a second bowl.
 Add the cooked chicken into the first bowl with 2 cups of shredded cheese.

 - To Assemble Enchiladas – Take the cheesy chicken filling from bowl 1 and place it into the center of each tortilla.

 - Arrange Enchiladas – Tightly roll up the tortilla and place seam-side-down into a 9”x13” baking dish.
 Repeat with the remaining ingredients.
-Pour the reserved ⅓ part sauce over all of the tortillas and top with the remaining 1/2 cup cheese (you can add more cheese if you like a lot of cheese).
+Pour the reserved ⅓ part enchilada sauce mixture over all of the tortillas and top with the remaining 1/2 cup cheese (you can add more cheese if you like a lot of cheese).

 - Bake – Cover the baking dish with foil and bake for 30 minutes.
 Remove foil and bake for an additional 10 minutes, or until cheese bubbles and begins to turn a golden brown.